anhnguyendepocen/quant-geo/01-Lesson.md

 ### Required Materials

 A laptop computer with R and RStudio installed.
-Bring the laptop to each class.
+Bring your laptop to every class.

 ### Short Description

 This course is an introduction to data science and statistical thinking for geographers.
-The platform we will use is the R programming language.
-Access to R is done within the RStudio environment.
+You will use is the R programming language.
+You will use the RStudio integrated development environment (IDE) to work with R.

 ### Learning Outcomes